 IC or Non-IC Rated

-Understanding whether you need IC or Non-IC rated components is the other critical aspect to picking the right housing.
+Understanding whether you need IC or Non-IC rated components is the other critical aspect to choosing the right housing.
 An IC, or insulation contact, rating means that the fixture can come in direct contract with thermal insulation.

 Line or Low Voltage

 Low voltage recessed lighting is a more energy efficient alternative that uses a 12 volt current instead of a 120 volt current.
-A special transformer is needed to reduce the voltage and special dimmers are required if you want a dimming feature.
+A special transformer is needed to reduce the voltage and special modern-dimmers are required if you want a dimming feature.
 Low voltage is recommended when you want to create high contrast and/or are using the recessed lights as a form of task or accent lighting.

-The trim is the visible part of the light and hence should reflect your style and the application for which it is gong to be used.
+The trim is the visible part of the light, therefore it should reflect your style and the application for which it is gong to be used.
 First you need to pick the size.
-Trims come in multiple sizes ranging from 3" to 6" in diameter.
+Recessed lighting trims come in multiple sizes ranging from 1" to 6" in diameter.
 The size of the trim is a personal preference; however, larger sized trims are able to produce broader amounts of light.
 Obviously, smaller trims are less conspicuous and are hence often seen to be more modern and architecturally desirable.
 Again, while the trim size can be based on your aesthetic, some common applications include:

-Baffle Trim: Baffle trims are the most popular choice of all recessed lighting trims.
+- Baffle Trims are the most popular choice of all recessed lighting trims.
 They are the perfect choice for use in living spaces such as living rooms, dining rooms, dens, bedrooms, etc. These trims feature large uniform grooves which are designed to absorb excess light.
 Baffles help to reduce glare and are typically offered in two color choices, black or white.
 Black baffles reduce the most amount of glare from the bulb, while white baffles help to reduce or eliminate the appearance of dark holes in the ceiling.

 Note: Not all trim sizes and styles work with all housings.
 Therefore, it is important to understand the type of housing you need before falling in love with a certain trim.
 Similarly, some trims are suited or line voltage and some low voltage; therefore, make sure you understand all of your other constraints before picking your trim.